omegat-org/omegat/release/readme.txt

 ==============================================================================
   2. What is OmegaT?

-OmegaT is a Computer Assisted Translation tool.
-It is free, in the meaning that you don't have to pay anything to be able to use it, even for professional use, and in the meaning that you are free to modify it and/or re-distribute it as long as you respect the user license.
+OmegaT is a computer-assisted translation (CAT) tool.
+It is free, that is you don't have to pay anything to be able to use it, even for professional use, and you are free to modify it and/or re-distribute it as long as you respect the user license.

-OmegaT's main features are
+OmegaT's main features are:
   - ability to run on any operating system supporting Java
-  - use of any valid TMX file as translation reference
+  - use of any valid TMX file as a translation reference
   - flexible sentence segmenting (using an SRX-like method)
   - searches in the project and the reference translation memories
-  - searches in any directory including OmegaT-readable files
+  - searches of files in supported formats in any folder
   - fuzzy matching
-  - smart handling of projects including complex directory hierarchies
+  - smart handling of projects including complex folder hierarchies
   - support for glossaries (terminology checks)
-  - easy to understand documentation and tutorial
+  - clear and comprehensive documentation and tutorial
   - localization in a number of languages.

-OmegaT supports OpenDocument files, Microsoft Office files (using OpenOffice.org as a conversion filter, or by conversion to HTML), OpenOffice.org or StarOffice files, as well as (X)HTML, Java localization files, plain text files, and more.
+OmegaT supports the following file formats out of the box:
+  - plain text
+  - HTML and XHTML
+  - HTML Help Compiler
+  - OpenDocument/OpenOffice.org
+  - Java resource bundles (.properties)
+  - INI files (files with key=value pairs of any encoding)
+  - PO files
+  - DocBook documentation file format
+  - Microsoft OpenXML files
+  - Okapi monolingual XLIFF files

+OmegaT can be customized to other file formats as well.

-OmegaT will automatically parse even the most complex source directory hierarchies, to access all the supported files, and produce a target directory with exactly the same structure, including copies of any non-supported files.
+OmegaT will automatically parse even the most complex source folder hierarchies, to access all the supported files, and produce a target folder with exactly the same structure, including copies of any non-supported files.

 For a quick-start tutorial, launch OmegaT and read the displayed Instant Start